SoftwareEngineeringHSKA/hskaFlix/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Build Docker Image

+* Run `docker build -t gruppe5/hskaflix-frontend .` in your project root directory.
+* A new Docker Image should now be visible in your Docker Desktop named "gruppe5/hskaflix-frontend"

+### Start Container from Docker Image

+* Open a Powershell and run `docker run -d -it -p 80:80/tcp --name hskaflix-frontend gruppe5/hskaflix-frontend:latest`
+* You can stop the container via your Docker Desktop or via the Commandline.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).